Blacksmoke16/crylog/docs/readme.md

 end
 ```

-This registers two `Logger` instances with the name `main`, and `worker` each with a single handler that will print each message to standard out.
+This registers two `Crylog::Logger` instances with the name `main`, and `worker` each with a single handler that will print each message to standard out.
 Each `Crylog::Logger` instance can have their own handlers, processors, and formatters.

 A `Crylog::Logger` instance can be retrieved by using the `Crylog.logger(channel : String)` method.